FHTW-HWSE2/bank-teissl_A_BankProject/Meetings.md

 - CMake: linking, software download, and build with CMake implemented

 To-Do's:
-- Warning in cmake build
+- Fix warning in cmake build

-- refine Doxygen comments

-- Add tests to implemented functions
+- Fix tests and implement new tests

 ------------------------